kobotoolbox/kpi/kobo/apps/subsequences/README.md

 ### All actions must have the following components

 * an identifier
+* a jsonschema to validate the parameters used to configure the action
-* a method that decides if a given submission needs to be handled
+* ~~a method that decides if a given submission needs to be handled~~
+    * let's drop this requirement. everything is manually triggered, and it doesn't seem necessary even for automatic processing. `check_submission_status()` is not used anywhere except unit tests (?)
 * a handler that receives a submission (and other metadata) and processes it
 * a jsonschema to validate that a response is valid